E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qtb/readme.rst

 where :math:`\beta = \frac{1}{k_BT}` and :math:`2 \pi \hbar` is the Planck
 constant.
 The function :math:`\theta(\omega,T)` describes the energy of a quantum harmonic oscillators of angular frequency :math:`\omega` at a temperature :math:`T` .
-The colored random force allows to approximate zero-point energy contributions to the equilibrium properties of the system.
+The colored random force allows
+approximating zero-point energy contributions to the equilibrium properties of the system.
 The QTB method is known to lead to qualitatively good results [Bri]_ but as many semi-classical methods, it suffers from zero-point energy leakage (ZPEL) [Hern]_.